-To register as a CPEng, you will need to complete an assessment to demonstrate you meet the minimum standard for registration.
+To register as a Chartered Member, you will need to complete an assessment to demonstrate you meet the minimum standard for membership.
 You will need to provide us with:

-- " your work history (CV) demonstrating your involvement in complex engineering activities - " work samples with annotations explaining how the samples demonstrate your engineering competence - " a completed and signed referee declaration form uploaded to the CV section of your assessment (see Appendix 1).
+- · your work history (CV) demonstrating your involvement in complex engineering activities - work samples with annotations explaining how the samples demonstrate your engineering competence - a completed and signed referee declaration form uploaded to the CV section of your assessment.